 When we received the instruction to “work from home” in March, many people were delighted.
 No stressful commute, no busybody boss nearby, no office politics… freedom!
 By April, data from the Office of National Statistics showed that 46.6% of those in employment were working from home in the UK—up from roughly 5% in 2019.

 However, the transition was far from seamless.
 In those early days, as we navigated working in a pandemic, many mistakes were made.
 Twitter was rife with WFH fails, from the boss who unwittingly turnedherself into a potato for an entire Teams meeting to the BBC News presenter videobombed by her toddler.

 The Government has instructed everyone who can effectively work from home to do so once more.
 It looks like many are in it for the long haul too, with 44% of Britons not expecting to return to the workplace before 2021.

-So, what have you vowed not to do this time round?
-Here, a human resources manager, a video editor and a civil servant, all share their rookie WFH mistakes that they won’t be repeating.
+So, what have you vowed not to do this time around?
+Here, a human resources manager, a video editor, and a civil servant, all share their rookie WFH mistakes that they won’t be repeating.

 1. I won’t be … working on the sofa

 Remember those viral posts of people working in bed or using an ironing board as a makeshift desk?
 Hilarious, yes, but not exactly a long-term solution.

 If you want to stay productive and efficient, create a workspace.
 “I realized early on that I cannot work from the kitchen table,” said the video editor.
 “To do my job, I have to concentrate.
 I can’t do that in the kitchen.
 All I can see is the mess and, by the time I’ve tidied up whatever is bugging me, it takes me 30 minutes to get back into the right headspace to do my work.”